8fold/site-joshbruce.com/content/private/essays-and-editorials/the-self/content.md

 The Motivators Exercise, for example, is a values-oriented exercise.
 The 5 Ps Exercise focuses on identifying principles and practices.
 Tools come into play when we explore how you accomplish things or how your values, principles, and practices are made manifest; the Motivators and 5 Ps exercises are tools I use to help others practice awareness and intent, which I value.

+Identifying your values, principles, practices (or habits), and tools is nonlinear.
+You don’t need to figure out your life’s purpose *before* determining your values *before* stating your principles and so on.
+Instead, you can start by cataloging your practices and asking yourself why that’s a practice.
+Or start listing tools you use and ask why you use that tool.

+Feel like an example is in order.
+I use pen-and-paper (tools) for capturing todo items (practice) because I don’t want to forget and I don’t want my mind cluttered.
+The last bit is in keeping with the principle: Your mind is for having ideas, not storing them.
+Further, the last bit is in keeping with my value of integrity (keeping my word to self and others).

+I have more examples I could throw at you.
+However, I value simplicity, therefore, I hope the pen-and-paper example demonstrates how starting from anywhere and reflecting on why can you into the other areas as well; anxiety of the blank canvas.

+The Motivators exercise is a way to get away from the writer’s block often comes from being asked to figure out what you want to be if you grow up.

 Character is something we all have; like a diet or [budget](/finances/budgeting/).
 Intentionally defying and capturing it can you find your way in dark spaces; a North Star or flashlight for who you are and want to be.

 When I feel like I’m losing myself or otherwise experiencing an identity crisis, I can always go back to my [character sheet](/about/) and see who I said I was when I wasn’t in crisis or panic.
 With that said crisis and panic mode often reveals our true character or at least aspects of our character we maybe weren’t aware of before.